-Guidelines and manufacturer's declaration - Electromagnetic emissions
+Guidelines and manufacturer's declaration - electromagnetic emissions

 The product is intended for use in such an environment as specified below.
-The customer or user of the product should ensure that it is used in such an environment.
+The customer or user of the device should ensure that it is used in such an environment.

-Interference emission measurements Compliance Electromagnetic environment - guidelines RF emissions acc. to CISPR 11 Group 1 The device uses RF energy only for its internal function.
-Therefore, its RF emissions are very low and are not likely to cause any interference in nearby electronic equipment.
-RF emissions acc. to CISPR 11 Class A The device is suitable for use in all establishments other than domestic and those directly connected to the public low voltage power supply network that Emission of harmonic oscillations acc. to IEC 61000-3-2 Class A Voltage fluctuations/flicker emissions acc. to IEC 61000-3-3 Complies supplies buildings used for domestic purposes.
+Interference emission measure- ments Conformity Electromagnetic environment - Guide- lines RF emissions according to CISPR 11 Group 1 The product uses RF energy for its internal function only.
+Therefore, its RF emissions are very low and are not likely to cause any interference affecting nearby electronic equipment.
+RF emissions according to CISPR 11 Class B The product is suitable for use in all establishments including domestic establishments and those directly connected to the public low voltage power supply network that supplies buildings used for do- Harmonic emissions acc. to IEC 61000-3-2 Class A Voltage fluctuations/flicker emissions acc. to IEC 61000-3-3 Compliant mestic purposes.